Inverness Castle was built on the site of an earlier fortress in 1835 and sits on a low cliff

 plus Self Catering Accommodation including apartments, cottages and houses to rent for holidays.

-The Inverness & District B&B Association offers a choice of members in and around Inverness.
+The Inverness & District B&B Association offers a choice of Bed and Breakfast accommodation in Inverness.

 - Nearby castles: Cawdor, Brodie,